-This list features the most frequently asked questions, and the 2013 Governor's School student handbook provides a thorough overview of guidelines, suggestions, policies, rules, and a 2013 Student Calendar of Events.
+This list features the most frequently asked questions, and the 2014 Governor's School Student Handbook provides a thorough overview of guidelines, suggestions, policies, rules, and a 2014 Tentative Student Calendar of Events.

 Where will I live?